 Q & A on Water Leak

 Please note: Questions and answers are provided for information and advice purposes.
-No liability either express or implied is assumed by reliance on the information presented either by the writers or the CC.
+No liability either expressed or implied is assumed by reliance on the information presented either by the writers or the CC.

 Some or all of the below is from our Facebook group page and this is just a part of what appears there and in the member magazine.